 It’s also important to note that the UK's Ofcom and other regulators do not currently police individuals using VPNs for accessing home-country content while abroad.
 This is especially relevant for expats who maintain strong cultural or informational ties to the UK and aren't attempting to defraud the system, but simply want to stay connected.

 For British expats in Spain, watching UK TV isn’t just a matter of entertainment — it’s often about staying connected to news, culture, and even family routines.
 A VPN provides a secure, legal, and practical method to continue enjoying these services from abroad.
-So long as the access is personal, private, and respects copyright, you’re acting within the bounds of what’s reasonable and legal for international streaming use.
+So long as the access is personal, private, and respects copyright and platform terms, you’re acting within the bounds of what’s reasonable for international streaming use.